hackclub/hackclub/workshops/getting_started_with_react/README.md

 ---
 name: "Getting Started Using React"
 description: "A collection of information about React.js"
-author: "Nicholas Iten"
+author: "@itenpn"
-group: "Unknown"
+group: experimental
-order: "Unknown"
+order: 15
 ---

 # Getting Started Using React